IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :GlobusPollingInterval
 ++++++++++++++++++++++

 The interval in seconds between Dataverse calls to Globus to check on upload progress.
-Defaults to 50 seconds.
+Defaults to 50 seconds (or to 10 minutes, when the ``globus-use-experimental-async-framework`` feature flag is enabled).
 See :ref:`globus-support` for details.

 :GlobusSingleFileTransfer
 +++++++++++++++++++++++++